 - Chemistry equivalent to CHEM 192 or CHEM 410

 - CPR for Healthcare Provider equivalent to EMC.
 425

 - Medical Terminology equivalent to HSCI 484 or MEDA 484

-- Human Physiology equivalent to BIOL 260 (may be taken during the first semester of the program)
+NOTE: Human Physiology equivalent to BIOL 260 must be completed prior to or by the end of the first semester of the program.

 |ANST 400||Professional Aspects of Anesthesia Technology||2 units|

 |ANST 415||Anesthesia Pharmacology||3 units|

 |ANST 420||Application of Principles in Anesthesia Technology||3 units|